Skip to content

 They eat chow three times a day and are supplemented with whole oats, vitamins, vegetables, water and a small number of apples and nuts.
 Due to their high metabolism, between monkeys and snacks, monkeys usually eat about 6 times a day.

-Why is monkey carnivorous?
+Why is a monkey carnivorous?

 Monkeys eat a variety of foods, and this is not limited to a vegetarian or a vegetarian diet.
-Most monkeys eat fruits, nuts, leaves, berries, eggs and small animals, including spiders and insects.
+Most monkeys eat fruits, nuts, leaves, berries, eggs, and small animals, including spiders and insects.

 What food do monkeys hate?